gkxiao/waters/PDB-6GBX/README.md

 "Fascinating analysis—great example of how integrating computational tools Flare GIST with SAR data can clarify ambiguous binding modes.
 The discrepancy between Chain A and Chain B really highlights the importance of solvent energetics in guiding ligand interpretation.
 Thanks for sharing this detailed case study!" — Dr. Awantika Shrivastava, commenting on my LinkedIn post.

 ## Files
+The FLR file can be accessed using Cresset’s Flare software, with a free visualizer license being available (https://www.cresset-group.com/software/licensing-flare/).
 ```
 .
 ├── 6GBX-Chain-A-holo-GIST.flr